The power of gifts in wills

 With more and more people living with cancer each year, your gift will be needed more than ever.
 The number of people living with cancer is increasing by 3.2% every year and an estimated 4 million people are expected to be living with the disease by 2030.
 As the number of people diagnosed increases, so does the need for our services.

 A gift in your will could help ensure that we can continue to be there to meet this future need.
-After looking after friends and family, whether it's a percentage or fixed amount, your help means we can be there with the clinical, financial and emotional support that's so incredibly important when you're living with cancer.
+After looking after friends and family, whether it's a percentage of your estate or a fixed amount, your help means we can be there with the clinical, financial and emotional support that's so incredibly important when you're living with cancer.

 How we spend gifts left in wills